craic/arduino_power/README.md

 In my example code I use **digital pin 5** instead of pin 2, as I am already using that for the Power Off button interrupt.

+The code for this is in [arduino_4_voltage_temp_humidity_logging](arduino_4_voltage_temp_humidity_logging)

+Once I had this working on a breadboard, I wired this up on an [Adafruit Proto Shield](https://www.adafruit.com/products/2077).
+The DHT22 sensor is pretty bulky - but it is cheap.
+Take a look at other breakout boards from Adafruit, Sparkfun, etc for other alternatives.

+Here is a photo of the complete Arduino stack:

+* to be added *

 ##Ideas...